maciejmikosik/testory/doc/tutorial.md

 Invocation is expected to be called exactly once.

-You can verify number of invocations by passing exact value (may be 0) or using matcher.
+You can verify number of invocations by passing exact value (may be 0)

         thenCalledTimes(3, mock).size();

-        thenCalledTimes(0, mock).clear();
+or using matcher.

         thenCalledTimes(greaterThan(0), mock).toString();

 By default, order of invocations does not matter.